Choosing a Service Franchise or a Product Franchise

 Most Service Oriented Franchises are lesser known so an equal amount of effort is required to build up awareness and building up the brand locally.
 Though with a proper marketing campaign and with a little exposure the franchisee might be able to highlight the franchise as being affiliated with a larger network hence improving their credibility when compared to mom and pop players in the market.

 The initial outlay is cheaper for a Service Oriented franchise as compared to that of a Product Franchise since the office can be rented cheap or could be managed from home.
 Compared to a Product Franchise, starting a Service oriented franchise is much more economical.
-While most popular Product franchises cost six figures, a good Service franchise can be leased for $50,000 or less.
+While most popular Product franchises cost six figures and higher to build out, a good Service franchise might be started up for $50,000 or less.

-Another positive side to running a Service Franchise is that working hours can be more flexible and since you would be managing yourself and a few other skilled workers, you can establish your own schedules and work on a system prepared by yourself.
+Another positive side to running a Service Franchise is that working hours can be more flexible; since you would be managing yourself and a few other skilled workers, you can establish your own schedules and work on a system prepared by yourself.

 Running a Service Oriented Franchise depends majorly on the skills and capability of the owner.
 If you personally cannot create a disciplined schedule and you require nudges from others to get anything accomplished then it is highly unlikely that you would be able to succeed running your own Service Oriented franchise.
 If you are not sure that you can manage your personal and professional life and possess the discipline to manage your time wisely you should avoid entering a Service Oriented business.

-Choosing which type of industry to enter is a very important part of starting your franchise search.
-You must examine your personal preferences and personality strengths and weaknesses, you must investigate the requirements for the franchise such as investment required for opening an office or restaurant, the working hours that you would need to commit to and also the initial capital investment you’d be required to show before getting the lease for the franchise.
+Choosing which type of industry to enter is a very important part of starting your search for a franchise to buy.
+You must examine your personal preferences and personality strengths and weaknesses, you must investigate the requirements for the franchise such as investment required for opening an office or restaurant, the working hours that you would need to commit to, and also the initial capital investment you’d be required to show before getting the lease for the franchise.